 You heard it from the developer's mouth.
 It's a big help to both the client and the web developer to have an idea of the likely benefit a solution to a problem will bring.

-It may not be right but it's bound to be better than starting with no idea.
+It may not be perfect but it's bound to be better than starting with no idea.
 Once you've got that ROI figure, you can use that to evaluate the real success of your cool new widget.

 Got an idea for a cool new website feature you'd like us to quote for?